- What is Therapy?

 - What would my first session be like?

-During the first session you and I will discuss your reasons for seeking treatment.
-I will ask you for relevant background information having to do with your issues.
+During the first session we will discuss with you, your reasons for seeking treatment.
+We will ask you for relevant background information having to do with your issues.
 As the session progresses, we will establish a rapport and sense of trust .
 We will also begin to develop a plan to address your issues.
-I will make suggestions and assign homework during that very first session that will help you to start feeling better right away.
+We will make suggestions and assign homework during that very first session that will help you to start feeling better right away.

 - Will I really start to feel better right away?

 After the first session many clients leave with a sense of hope and a measure of control over their difficulties which does make them feel better.
 Subsequent sessions build on this and clients begin to use the tools they have been given in therapy to help themselves wherever they are.
-Dr. Strickland helps you help yourself.
+We help you – help yourself.